gancarczykjakub/ToDoList/README.md

 ## Team
 The ToDoList project is developed and maintained by the following team members:
-- Jakub Gancarczyk (main developer)
+- Jakub Gancarczyk (main developer) - fullstack
 - Łukasz Stańczyk (mentor)

 ## How to Run Locally